-Sagarika received their B.S. in Psychology with a certificate in Spanish from Georgia State University, where she defended her Honors thesis on age differences in memory for prior feelings.
-They are interested in the impact of memory and emotion on behavior and well-being across the lifespan, the effect of sociocultural factors on psychology, and the intergenerational transmission of memory and psychopathology.
-Broadly, she is concerned with promoting equity, justice, and accessibility in the field.
-Besides psychology, Sagarika loves solving puzzles, reading, creative writing, visiting museums, and collecting trinkets.
+Sagarika graduated with a B.S. in Psychology and a certificate in Spanish from Georgia State University, where they defended their Honors thesis on age differences in memory for prior feelings.
+They are interested in the effects of memory and emotion on behavior and well-being across the lifespan, the impact of sociocultural factors on psychology, and intergenerational transmission.
+Broadly, they are concerned with promoting justice, equity, and accessibility in the field.
+Apart from psychology, Sagarika loves solving puzzles, visiting museums, and collecting trinkets.

 Rohini completed her B.A. in Neuroscience at Rice University in 2021.
 After graduating, she completed a post-baccalaureate research fellowship at the National Institute of Mental Health where she studied emotional face perception.
 She is interested in how memory and emotion interact and how this relationship is supported by the brain.
 She loves dancing and live music.

 Venkata Anirudh Pillala

 Pillala Venkata Anirudh graduated in 2021, after which he worked as a DevOps Engineer at Accenture.
 Anirudh is currently pursuing a Master’s degree in Computer Science.
 Prior to joining the LUMeN Lab, he led a research project entitled Blockchain Based PKI Framework with Dr. R. C. Saritha, the Joint Director at SHVD group, C-DAC, Bangalore, India, working on integrating Blockchain to fortify the vulnerabilities of traditional PKI systems.
 Anirudh is committed to excellence and continuous learning, aiming to contribute meaningfully to the ever-evolving tech industry.